intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/gpu/DEVCATALOG_FLEX.md

 ## Documentation and Sources

 [GitHub* Repository](https://github.com/IntelAI/models/tree/master/dockerfiles/model_containers)

-## Summary and Next Steps

-Now you are inside container with Python 3.9 and Tensorflow 2.10.0 preinstalled.
-You can run your own script to run on intel GPU.

 ## Support
 Support for Intel® Extension for TensorFlow* is found via the [Intel® AI Analytics Toolkit.](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit.html#gs.qbretz) Additionally, the Intel® Extension for TensorFlow* team tracks both bugs and enhancement requests using [GitHub issues](https://github.com/intel/intel-extension-for-tensorflow/issues).
 Before submitting a suggestion or bug report, please search the GitHub issues to see if your issue has already been reported.